There’s a fierce debate happening amongst the tea intelligentsia about whether or not Moonlight White is a White tea or a Puer.

 One of the things I love most about true “Yue Guang Bai” is that you get beautiful whole buds and leaves together.
 It looks like a work of art, which it should.
 The taste is also significantly different.
 The one we source here at WTQ has a lighter but more complex fresh flavor.
 Of course, the flavor changes as you age it, which is one of the things I love about Moonlight White (Yue Guan Bai) is being able to age it.

 By working with so many Moonlight White producers I learned a lot about what it was.
-In addition to sourcing a top quality Moonlight White tea from ancient trees was a final mission.
-Mission accomplished when I found Tea Master Chen Mei and her family.
-She and her family specialize in Moonlight White.
+In addition to sourcing, a top quality Moonlight White tea from ancient trees was a final mission.
+Mission accomplished when I found Tea Master Tian Zhi and his family.
+He and his family specialize in Moonlight White.
 They produce a variety of Moonlight Whites.
-I chose to sell 2 kinds of Moonlight White: Premium version and their Moonlight White Buds, which I found to be extraordinary.

 First you need to understand the meaning of “Yue Guang Bai” in Chinese.